 1. Poor Road Feel

 - Virtual Inertia is not engaging, or not working consistently.
-You may feel like you are riding through sand, or like the pedals are "slipping" once per wheel revolution or once every several wheel revolutions.
+You may feel like you are riding through mud or sand, like the pedals are "slipping" once per wheel revolution or once every several wheel revolutions, or like there is more resistance when then the pedals as at 12 an 6.

 (See also: other for contributors to poor road feel)